MapServer/ms-ogc-workshop/CONTRIBUTING.md

 ### Documentation

-* documentation is managed in `doc/`, using Microsoft Powerpoint
+* Documentation is managed in `doc/`, using Microsoft Powerpoint

 ## Suggesting Enhancements